Vera Atkins: Early life

 Atkins was born Vera May Rosenberg in Galați, Kingdom of Romania, to Max Rosenberg (d.
 1932), a German-Jewish father, and his British-Jewish wife, Zefra Hilda, known as Hilda (d.
 1947).
 She had two brothers.

 Atkins briefly attended the Sorbonne in Paris to study modern languages and a finishing school at Lausanne, where she indulged her passion for skiing, before training at a secretarial college in London.
 Atkins' father, a wealthy businessman on the Danube Delta, went bankrupt in 1932 and died a year after.
 Atkins remained with her mother in Romania until emigrating to Great Britain in 1937, a move made in response to the threatening political situation in mainland Europe.

-During her somewhat-gilded youth in Romania, where Atkins lived on the large estate bought by her father at Crasna (now in Ukraine), Atkins enjoyed the cosmopolitan society of Bucharest where she became close to the anti-Nazi German ambassador, Friedrich Werner von der Schulenburg (executed after the July 1944 plot).
-Later Atkins became involved with a young British pilot, Dick Ketton-Cremer, whom she had met in Egypt, and to whom she may have been briefly engaged.
+During her youth in Romania, Atkins became close to the anti-Nazi German ambassador, Friedrich Werner von der Schulenburg (executed after the July 1944 plot).
+Later, Atkins became involved with a young British pilot, Dick Ketton-Cremer, whom she had met in Egypt, and to whom she may have been briefly engaged.
 He was killed in action in the Battle of Crete on 23 May 1941.
 Atkins was never to marry, and lived in a flat with her mother while working for SOE and until 1947 when Hilda died.

 While in Romania, Atkins came to know several diplomats who were members of British Intelligence, some of whom were later to support her application for British nationality, and to whom in view of her and her family's strong pro-British views, she may have provided information as a "stringer".
 Atkins also worked as a translator and representative for an oil company.

 The surname "Atkins" was her mother's maiden name and itself an Anglicised version of the original "Etkins", which she adopted as her own.
 She was a cousin of Rudolf Vrba.

 Atkins was recruited before the war by Canadian spymaster Sir William Stephenson of British Security Co-ordination.
 He sent her on fact-finding missions across Europe to supply Winston Churchill (then in the 'political wilderness') with intelligence on the rising threat of Nazi Germany.